×

 This does not mean that salvation from hell to heaven is lost, because nothing can take that away from us.
 Esau was still Isaac’s son, and still received a lesser blessing.
 But in the realm of maturation, of becoming sanctified, of running the race—we can fail by drifting away, by neglecting it, by choosing a bowl of soup over our rightful inheritance, abandoning our faith for the world.
 It says in 2:2 that every transgression and disobedience received a just penalty, and in the case of Esau, his just penalty was the loss of his inheritance, something he later regretted, yet still chose.

 Chapters 3 and 4 of Hebrews highlight the Israelites in the wilderness as another example of disobedience and loss of reward.
 They disobeyed and therefore were not allowed to enter God’s rest, which was the land of Israel.
 God did not stop taking care of them, feeding them, protecting them, but they failed to inherit what was promised to them, because of their disobedience.
-Paul has been consistent and clear about the importance of enduring in faithful obedience toward God.
+The Pauline Author has been consistent and clear about the importance of enduring in faithful obedience toward God.

 Biblical Text